-Goal Setting Facts is the last in our series on Business Goal Setting : Using the “F-Plan”.
+Company Goal Setting is the first in our series on Business Goal Setting : Using the “F-Plan”.
+It discusses Drucker’s “two ways to look at the future” and offers suggestions for making the most of both.
 The series consists of a structured process designed to help you improve your business planning and goal setting.

 Even goal setting facts are often closely linked to acts of faith.
 Whenever goals are set, they are usually based on an expectation that worthwhile outcomes will be achieved.